Chintanpatel24/my-free-agents/README.md

 <a name="How-to-Use"></a>
 ## How to Use
+>[!TIP]
+>- Use `Gemma-4-31B-IT` for the absolute and fast result because using a model like `GLM-5.2` will make delays in that and is not a good option with it.
 1. **Choose and Install Your Proxy Server**:
    Run the new installation script to select your preferred high-performance engine:
    ```bash